Despo-coder/thekumho/docs/feature-documentation.md

 3. Staff can view order details and customer information
 4. Completed orders are archived but remain accessible for reference

+## 4.1 Promotions System

+### Overview

+The promotions system allows the restaurant to create special offers, discounts, and coupon codes to attract customers and drive sales.

+### Implementation Details

+- **Multiple Promotion Types**: Support for percentage discounts, fixed amount discounts, free items, and buy-one-get-one offers
+- **Coupon Code Management**: Optional coupon codes that customers can apply at checkout
+- **Time-Based Promotions**: Start and end dates for promotions with automatic activation/deactivation
+- **Usage Limits**: Optional limits on how many times a promotion can be used
+- **Targeted Promotions**: Apply to all menu items or specific categories/items
+- **Admin Interface**: Complete CRUD operations for promotions management
+- **Discount Calculation**: Server-side validation and calculation of discounts

+### User Experience

+#### Customer Flow
+1. Customer can view available promotions on the menu or checkout page
+2. For coupon-based promotions, customer enters coupon code at checkout
+3. System validates the coupon and applies the discount
+4. Order summary shows original prices, applied discount, and final total
+5. Confirmation includes details of the applied promotion

+#### Admin Flow
+1. Admin can create new promotions with detailed rules and conditions
+2. Promotions can be managed through a dedicated tab in the menu management interface
+3. Dashboard shows active, scheduled, and expired promotions
+4. Usage statistics track how often each promotion is used
+5. Promotions can be edited or deactivated as needed

 ## 5. Admin Dashboard

 ### Overview